AdobeDocs/advertising.en/help/search-social-commerce/reports/automation/spreadsheet-feeds/spreadsheet-feed-edit.md

 *For basic reports and model accuracy reports only*

-You can change which report template, [!DNL Microsoft® Excel] template, and other parameters  are used for a spreadsheet feed.
+You can change which report template, [!DNL Microsoft Excel] template, and other parameters  are used for a spreadsheet feed.

 >[!NOTE]
 >